soapbox-pub/ditto/docs/events.md

 The sections below describe the `content` field.
 Some are encrypted and some are not, depending on whether the data should be public.
 Also, some events are user events, and some are admin events.

-### `pub.ditto.blocks`

-An encrypted array of blocked pubkeys, JSON stringified in `content` and encrypted with `nip04.encrypt`.

-### `pub.ditto.frontendConfig`
+### `pub.ditto.pleroma.config`

-JSON data for Pleroma frontends served on `/api/pleroma/frontend_configurations`.
-Each key contains arbitrary data used by a different frontend.
+NIP-04 encrypted JSON array of Pleroma ConfigDB objects.
+Pleroma admin API endpoints set this config, and Ditto reads from it.